demizer/gds/doc/spec.rst

 Using todrives for recovery
 ---------------------------

-The user searches the catalog for the file they are looking for.
+The user searches the catalog for the file they are looking for using the ``--search=<regex>`` command argument.
 Once found, they use ``--recover=<regex>`` to recover the files they desire. todrives will prompt the user to mount the device containing the file.
 After the user has indicated they would like to continue, todrives will sync the globbed files to the original location saved in the catalog, or to the specified path using the ``--output=<path>`` command argument.

 Using standard tools for recovery